ragesh88/Rajesh_miniproject_report/README.md

 Use pdflatex to compile the document as:

-pdflatex miniProject.tex && pdflatex miniProject.tex
+xelatex miniProject.tex && xelatex miniProject.tex

 in the terminal.

 To compile the file with references use the command

-pdflatex miniProject.tex && bibtex miniProject.aux && pdflatex miniProject.tex && pdflatex miniProject.tex
+xelatex miniProject.tex && bibtex miniProject.aux && xelatex miniProject.tex && xelatex miniProject.tex